- New Search

 Unfortunately, we do not accommodate smokers, and families with small children should be aware that there is a stream within the garden area which has been fenced off.
 Pets - please fully discuss the request with the owner prior to booking - one well-behaved dog is welcome at a charge of £10.

-All bedding and tea/hand towels are provided but guests are requested to provide their own personal towels, and gas is included in the price.
-Electricity is charged at a standard rate via the chalet's own metered supply, which is not coin operated.
+All bedding and tea/hand towels are provided but guests are requested to provide their own personal towels, gas and electric are included in the price.